Veel-tv/client-dedicated-server/README.md

 Dedicated Server that broadcasts the Veels to help the Veel Network.

 ## How to run
 Recommended to use Nw.js.
-However, you can run this in node directly as well.
+However, you can run this in Node.js directly as well.

 - Firstly, clone this repository locally on your device.
 - Run Npm install to install the prerequisite modules.